eoinkelly/notes/databases/relational-theory.md

 ### Aside: ≣ (triple bar)

 Triple bar has a number of context dependant meanings in maths
-    strictly equal to

 * used in equations where the LHS is being defined not derived
 * used for identical equality of functions e.g. f ≣ g if f(x) = g(x) for all x
 * can mean "if and only if" in logic (⇔ is also used for this)

-## Set Theory

-* A branch of mathematics
-* closely related to logic
-* formalizes the concept of a set in terms of certian axioms
-    * axiom of extension: S1 and S1 are equal (shorthand S1 = S2) iff they have the same members

-Set Theory is built on top of the idea of "equality" and "equality comparators"

-It needs the equality tests:

-* are two sets equal
-* are two element equal?

-### Aside axiom
+### Aside: axiom

 An axiom or postulate is a premise or starting point of reasoning.
 As classically conceived, an axiom is a premise _so evident as to be accepted as true without controversy_.

 A venn diagram is representing a set on paper as a circle or rectangle

-Defining terms: subset and superset
+### Defining terms: subset and superset

 Note we are defining these, not deriving them

-* S2 is a subset of S1 (S2 subsetof S1) iff every element of S2 is also an element of S1
+* S2 is a subset of S1 (S2 subsetof S1) iff every element of S2 is also an
+  element of S1
-* S1 is a superset of S2 (S1 supersetof S2) iff every element of S2 is an element of S1
+* S1 is a superset of S2 (S1 supersetof S2) iff every element of S2 is an
+  element of S1

 * Every superset is a set
 * Every subset is a set
     * => every operation we can perform on a set we can perform on subsets and supersets
     * maths takes nothing for granted!

-If S1 = S2 then they are supersets and subsets of each other ???
+If S1 = S2 then they are both supersets and subsets of each other!

 ## Define term: Universal set